johnokal/portfolio/_posts/2021-01-03-interactive-html-and-plotly.md

 month0 = 'March'
 month1 = 'February'
 ```
-Note: there were many other inputs needed but I simplified the above to only compare two months of revenue data.
+Note: there were many other inputs needed but I simplified the above to only compare two months of revenue.

 ```python
 fig1 = px.bar(df1, x='BillableAccountName', y=[month1+'Rev',month0+'Rev'],